Cold Email vs Spam – What's the difference?

 Cold emails always have a tight daily sending limit to make sure that your accounts stay healthy and have a good sender reputation.
 If you are doing cold emails the right way, then you would know that you cannot send more than 50 emails per day from a fully warmed-up account.

 Violating the daily sending limit will increase your spam rate which in turn will hurt your reputation as a sender and affect your email deliverability.
 Unlike spammers, email marketers always keep an eye on their daily sending limit.
-If you want to learn more about the email account warm-up and daily sending limits, then check out our blog here on how many cold emails you should send per day.
+If you want to learn more about the email account warm-up and daily sending limits, then check out our blog about how many cold emails you should send per day.

 Cold email vs Spam: Conclusion